mathieu-y/DpdOdysseeApi/README.md

 Covered by this Library:

-A Unitary shipment label creation
+A: Unitary shipment label creation

-B Shipment registering for future label generation
+B: Shipment registering for future label generation

-C Confirmation and label generation
+C: Confirmation and label generation

-D Reprint a label
+D: Reprint a label

-E Print a “Return on demand” label
+E: Print a “Return on demand” label

-F Program a pickup order
+F: Program a pickup order

-G Cancel a pickup order
+G: Cancel a pickup order

-H Program a Collection Request
+H: Program a Collection Request

-I Cancel a Collection Request
+I: Cancel a Collection Request

-This library is not fully tested yet, only A,B,C,D,E,F,G are tested and working.

 How to use ?